 Hea Jin Park

-My research focuses on bioactive food compounds and vitamins and their mechanisms of action on obesity and obesity-related diseases such as Non-alcoholic fatty liver disease.
+My research focuses on defining the beneficial role of bioactive food compounds and functional foods in human health and on investigating their mechanisms of action in chronic diseases and perinatal development.
 For more information, see the Bioactive Compounds and Health Laboratory.

 My research is focused on the role of functional foods and nutritional factors that regulate metabolic activity.
 We are actively investigating compounds that act as ligands for DNA-binding transcription factors to alter epigenetic regulation of metabolism.
 We use molecular biology and biochemistry to understand how macronutrient metabolism is regulated in cell and animal models.
 For more information, visit the Epigenetic and Molecular Models of Metabolism Laboratory.